How LLC Owners Save on Taxes in 2026

 The 2026 Bonus Depreciation Landscape — OBBBA Changes Everything

 The passage of the One Big Beautiful Bill Act (OBBBA) in 2025 fundamentally changed the cost segregation calculus for 2026 and beyond.
-Prior to OBBBA, bonus depreciation was on a scheduled phase-down: 80% in 2023, 60% in 2024, 40% in 2025, and 20% in 2026 — before being eliminated entirely.
-OBBBA permanently restored 100% bonus depreciation for qualifying property.
+Prior to OBBBA, bonus depreciation was on a scheduled the prior phase-down (now eliminated by OBBBA) under TCJA, but the OBBBA (Public Law 119-21, signed July 4, 2025) permanently restored 100% bonus depreciation for qualifying property placed in service after January 19, 2025.

 IRS Notice 2026-11, issued in January 2026, provides interim guidance on the OBBBA bonus depreciation rules.
 The notice confirms that property acquired and placed in service after January 19, 2025 (the date of OBBBA enactment) qualifies for 100% bonus depreciation under the restored IRC §168(k).
 This means that all personal property (5-year and 7-year) and 15-year land improvements identified in a cost segregation study can be deducted in full in the year the property is placed in service.